-In C/C++ the shape of an array is described as x[start:count] where start is the first element to be copied and count is the number of elements to copy.
-If the first element is 0, then it may be left off.
+In C/C++ the shape of an array is described as x[start:count] where x is the variable name, start is the first element to be copied and count is the number of elements to copy.
+If the first element is 0, then it may be left off, taking the form of x[:count].

-In Fortran the shape of an array is described as x(start:end) where start is the first element to be copied and end is the last element to be copied.
-If start is the beginning of the array or end is the end of the array, they may be left off.
+In Fortran the shape of an array is described as x(start:end) where x is the variable name, start is the first element to be copied and end is the last element to be copied.
+If start is the beginning of the array or end is the end of the array, they may be left off, taking the form of x(:end), x(start:) or x(:).